 What Is Ripe Pu-erh?

 Ripe (Shou/Shu) Pu-erh is pu-erh that is made from raw pu-erh tea that has been fermented.
-The tea leaves are first picked, roasted, sun-dried, steamed, and later compressed into round disks called cakes.
-Before the stage of producing cakes, ripe pu-erh undergoes a unique technique called "Wet Piling" (渥堆 – Wo Dui).
-This is the vital stage when tea gets fermented and turns into ripe pu-erh.
+The tea leaves are first picked, pan-fired to stop oxidation, and sun-dried to produce a base material called Maocha (毛茶).
+Then, Maocha undergoes a unique fermentation technique called "Wet Piling" (渥堆 – Wo Dui).
+This is the vital stage when the tea ferments and turns into ripe pu-erh, and only after fermentation is the tea pressed into cakes.

 Aging Pu-erh

-Many seasoned tea drinkers are under the preconception that ripe pu-erh must be stored for years before even touching it.
-After purchasing a sought-out cake, tea enthusiasts will proceed to store it away, diligently not touching it until that one special day years later.
+Many seasoned tea drinkers hold the preconception that ripe pu-erh must be stored for years before even being touched.
+After purchasing a sought-after cake, tea enthusiasts will proceed to store it away, diligently not touching it until that one special day years later.
 This is certainly a practice that holds its place in the tea world, and you can read more about it here.
 However, it is not a necessity.
-Many ripe pu-erh cakes are perfect as they are, and you can surely enjoy them right after purchase.
+Many ripe pu-erh cakes are perfect as is, and you can enjoy them right after purchase.

 In fact, it is raw pu-erh that usually benefits more from good aging.
 Ripe pu-erh is already sufficient to enjoy on its own.
 Read more here.

 If the tea was produced within the past three years, it might be better to leave it for a year or so.
-However, it is important to note, many tea enthusiasts don't see a vast difference between ripe pu-erh tea cakes aged over 10 years.
+However, it is important to note that many tea enthusiasts don't see a vast difference between ripe pu-erh tea cakes aged over 10 years.
 Although there is undoubtedly a large price gap.
-While there are some concerns that pu-erh aged for 25+ years and costing a fortune is just a marketing ploy, we always recommend trying for yourself.
-It's best to do a couple of tea tastings if you can and see what suits your taste buds best.
+While there are some concerns that pu-erh aged for 25+ years and costing a fortune is just a marketing ploy, we always recommend trying it for yourself.
+It's best to do a couple of tea tastings if you can, and see which teas suit your taste buds best.

 Most believe that shou shouldn't be aged any longer than 10 years, because it generally wouldn't benefit the flavor, but only raise the price of such pu-erh.

-You may want to store away your ripe pu-erh for a year or so in the case that it has a strong and unpleasant smell—for example, a particularly pungent earthy or fishy scent.
+You may want to store your ripe pu-erh for a year or so if it has a strong, unpleasant smell – for example, a particularly pungent earthy or fishy scent.
 However, you may want to be careful with this — an exceptionally fishy pu-erh can also be a bad sign.
 Check out this article for more information on how to tell if your pu-erh is good.

 Storing A Ripe Pu-erh Tea Cake

-Proper tea storage is something we never tier of addressing.
-After all, how you store your tea is the make or break of so many precious teas.
+Proper tea storage is something we never tire of addressing.
+After all, how you store your tea is the make-or-break of so many precious teas.
 Expose a shincha to an excess of air and sunlight — and you won't end up with the original fresh, grassy, umami-rich tea you waited a year to acquire.